Roads and Maritime Services is planning to build a new bridge at Lansdowne and remove the old bridge.

 The concept design and Review of Environmental Factors (REF) was displayed for community feedback in June 2014.
 Following the feedback received, Roads and Maritime has undertaken further studies and investigations for the most suitable option.

-The Office of Environment and Heritage is displaying the impacts of the preferred option on two heritage properties and is expected to provide environmental approval for the impacts in early 2017.
+The Office of Environment and Heritage is assessing the impacts of the preferred option on two heritage properties and is expected to provide environmental approval for the impacts in early 2017.

 The final bridge replacement design and REF submissions report will be displayed after the heritage approval is obtained.